Financial Aid Tips

 page.
 If you are a dependent student, one of your parents will also need

-to get a PIN.
+to get a FSA ID.
 You do not need to get a new PIN each year.

 - Apply Early.
 In California you increase your chance

 of receiving the most financial aid by applying between January 1st and

 March 2nd every year.
 REMEMBER APPLY FOR FINANCIAL AID EVERY YEAR AND

 - Do not wait until you have been accepted into college or

 registered for classes to apply for financial aid.

 - Pay attention to deadlines.
 Meet your school’s

 deadlines and any other financial aid and scholarship deadlines.